Pulsar4xDevs/Pulsar4x/README.md

 is an option, and will run/debug, however version control is currently disabled due to a missing dependency.
 Also note that eto.forms plugin for MD is currently not as feature complete as it is for VS.

 For the current UI to work, you'll need SDL version 2.0.5 or higher, if you're running Ubuntu < than 18, you'll likely need to compile and install SDL from source, if your update repositories are high enough you should be fine.
-This shouldnt be a problem in Windows since the dll is included for the Windows build.
+This shouldnt be a problem on Windows since the dll is included for the Windows build.

 ### Mac
 mono + GTK + Xamarin Studio